manavsehgal/rapid-app-workflow/setup_web_app_environment.md

 git clone https://github.com/manavsehgal/rapid-app-workflow-code.git
 ```

+> **Note:** Visit GitHub to [create your own code repository](https://help.github.com/articles/create-a-repo/).
 You can also decide to [fork the repository](https://github.com/manavsehgal/rapid-app-workflow-code#fork-destination-box) and clone from your own copy.

 If you plan to follow along and create your own project structure you can initialize a new git repository.